The Eight Archetypes

 When you act in a way that is true to your temperament or general style of behaviour, but without any form of energy or passion, you enter the automaton role.
 An INFJ behaves like a zombie-like ISTJ, doing what they usually do, but without any energy or motivation.
 They appear relaxed and calm, but also slightly dead or checked out mentally.

 Most of their reactions are on autopilot, based on simply responding to the environmental cues and expectations of others.
 This is a fairly easy archetype to channel, but eventually, your boredom and your need to care will need to be expressed in one way or another.
-Often, this is an archetype we step into to find calm after a time of difficulty.
+Often, this is an archetype we step into to find calm after a time

 The Four Projected Archetypes